 Please let us help…

-Watch it for yourself!
+Don’t believe us?
+Watch for yourself!

 Only pay for what you need

-If the temp worker returns, their account can be reactivated, they are billed by the month from the reactivation date, and all their previous acknowledgments, course completions and competencies are restored on the system, so they only need to review things which have changed.
+If the temp worker returns, their account can be reactivated and you are billed monthly from the reactivation date.
+All their previous acknowledgments, course completions and competencies are restored on the system, so they only need to review things that have changed.

-CRAMS has you covered for HR Software
+CRAMS has you covered for HR software